loreanvictor/callbag-jsx/docs/md/reactivity/states.md

 <br>

-States are [callbags](/reactivity/callbags) that can store/track changing data:
+States are [callbags](/reactivity/callbags) whose value can be manually modified:

 ```tsx | --term ​
 import { state } from 'callbag-state';